mlimberg/BYOBackend/api-documentation/endpoints/senators/delete api_v1_senators_id.md

     DELETE senators/:id

 ## Description
-* delete an entire senator record in the DB
+* Delete an entire senator record in the DB

 ## Parameters
 * ID (integer)